MAlexGG/library-php-mvc/README.md

 ## General Info

-This is an educational exercise to practice object-oriented programming in vanilla PHP.
-Study of the 4 main principles, abstraction, encapsulation, inheritance and polymorphism by inheritance and with interfaces through creating musical instruments.
-Tested with PHPUnit.
+This is a simple CRUD project whose objective is to show books, it's developed in vanilla PHP, with an MVC architecture and with object-oriented programming, bootstrap is partially used for the styles and it's responsive.
+It has a MySQL database.

 ## Technologies

-It was developed with php, for testing PHPUnit.
+It was developed with php, bootstrap.

 ## Installation

 - Required PHP v.
 8.0.10
-- Required Composer v.
-2.1.6
-- Required PHPUnit v.
-9.5
 - git clone <repository>
-- composer i
 - xampp